UliintRuliyanti/Ruliyanti-CreativePortfolio/README.md

 Explored emotional resonance in interface design and learned how to balance aesthetics with usability.
 # Certificate-writing-content-design-class
 A creative class focused on crafting opinion-based writing and designing visual content as a strategic approach to social media optimization and digital storytelling
+# Certificate-participation-ai-data-science-webinar
+This certificate reflects my active engagement in a webinar exploring the synergy between Artificial Intelligence and Data Science.
+Basic coding technique were applied using Google Colab during the webinar session